cockroachdb/docs/v1.1/rotate-certificates.md

 ## How CockroachDB Security Certificates Work

-A secure CockroachDB cluster uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encrypted inter-node and client-node communication, which requires CA, node, and client certificates and keys.
+A secure CockroachDB cluster uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encrypted inter-node and client-node communications, which requires CA, node, and client certificates and keys.

-The node and client certificates are signed by the CA certificate.
+The node and client certificates are signed using the CA certificate.
 While establishing inter-node or client-node communication, the nodes and clients use the CA certificate to verify each other's identity.

 For each node, the CA certificate, node certificate, and node keys are uploaded to certs directory on the node.
 For each client, the CA certificate, client certificate, and client keys are uploaded to the client.